Environment, Economy, Housing, Farming, Forestry, Transportation & More Will Be Impacted

 Public Engagement - Keep Up the Pressure

 The Islands Trust hired a Public Engagement firm, ISL Engineering, after hearing your criticisms about lack of engagement.
-Keep sending your letters to the various levels of government about the Draft New Policy Statement.
+Although the public engagement period has closed, thank-you for sending letters to the various levels of government about the Draft New Policy Statement.

 Many of your letters should be found on the Islands 2050 Website under the PUBLIC CORRESPONDENCE tab.